smeyerSL/angular4-boilerplate/README.md

 A prebuilt version of modernizr is contained in **src/assets/js/modernizr.js**.
 Die configuration used can be found at **modernizr-config.json**.<br />
 If you want to change the modernizr settings then modify the modernizr.json file and then run **gulp (build-modernizer)**

+## Error pages
+There is a GenericErrorComponent which can be styled.
+It collects all kinds of errors coming in via a route.
+Use those routes to redirect in case of an error.
+The 404 route always hits. <br />
+Try it by visiting some random URL.